nome/FitForGit/README.md

 First, generate an SSH identity (if you don't already have one), add it to the running `ssh-agent` and distribute it to the target machines.
 This allows us to avoid entering the root password(s) repeatedly.
+If you've cloned this repository directly to the server and you're not setting up clients, you can skip this step.

     ssh-keygen -t ed25519
     ssh-add ~/.ssh/id_ed25519